Calvin Oftana: College career

 Oftana first played for the San Beda Red Lions in Season 92.
-He won titles with San Beda from 2016–2018.
+He won titles with San Beda from 2016 to 2018.
 He was a backup to Art Dela Cruz and Javee Mocon during this time, as he developed his work ethic.

 In Season 95, Oftana took on a bigger role.
 He had a near triple-double with ten points, ten rebounds, and seven assists in a win against the San Sebastian Stags.
 For that performance, he was given Player of the Week honors.
-He had a career-best of 27 points and nine rebounds against the CSB Blazers.
+He had a college career-best of 27 points and nine rebounds against the CSB Blazers.
 He won Player of the Week again after scoring a personal-best 29 points while adding nine rebounds, five assists, and two steals in San Beda's rematch over the Blazers.
-He won MVP after averaging 15.6 points, 8.2 rebounds, 2.7 assists, and 1.2 blocks, becoming the eighth MVP to hail from San Beda (the first since Sudan Daniel in 2010), and finishing 18–0 in the eliminations as they gained an outright Finals berth.
+He won MVP after averaging 15.6 points, 8.2 rebounds, 2.7 assists, and 1.2 blocks, becoming the eighth MVP to hail from San Beda (the first since Sudan Daniel in 2010), and finishing 18–0 in the eliminations as they gained an outright finals berth.
 They lost to the Letran Knights in three games.